prove-ai/observability-pipeline/docs/guides/deployment-profiles.md

 ## PROFILE 4: no-collector (Integrate with Existing Collector)

-**Use When**: You have an existing OpenTelemetry Collector (perhaps in a Kubernetes daemonset or sidecar) and need Prometheus + VictoriaMetrics for storage.
+**Use When**: You have an existing OpenTelemetry Collector and need Prometheus + VictoriaMetrics for storage.

 **Services**: Prometheus, VictoriaMetrics